Subscribe to Asset Servicing & Fintech Insights

 FICC Sponsored Repo offers an efficient liquidity solution for institutional investors.

-and Ryan Barrett, Head of Business Management, Financing & Liquidity
+and Ryan Barrett, Head of Securities Finance, North America

-Facing rising interest rates, inflationary pressure and a potential recession, the global economy is heading in an uncertain direction.
-Attempting to combat high inflation, the Fed has raised U.S. interest rates six times so far in 2022, with a projected federal funds rate between 4% and 4.5% by the end of 2022 and 4.6% by the end of 2023 ̶ a dramatic increase from earlier projections.1 2 3
+Facing increased interest rates, inflationary pressure and recession concerns, the global economy is heading in an uncertain direction.
+Attempting to combat high inflation, the Fed has raised U.S. interest rates four times so far in 2023, with a federal funds rate between 5.25% and 5.50% and another possible rate increase later this year.
+1 2

 Another vehicle that offers investors a flexible, short-term cash management investment option is a repurchase agreement, commonly referred to as a repo.
 One type of repo, the Fixed Income Clearing Corp (FICC) Sponsored Repo, has gained traction in recent years because it offers reduced counterparty risk, access to deeper and more stable pools of liquidity and operational efficiencies.